oderoi/oderoi.github.io/about.markdown

 includelink: true
 ---

-I am Reseacher at NileAGI, and I love to train Deep Neural Networks in tiny datasets.
+I am an Artificial Intelligence Reseacher at NileAGI, and I love to train Deep Neural Networks in tiny datasets.